Entropy production bounds for systems running computer programs: Framework

-This perspective allows us to model the state of program as a node in a graph, and execution of instructions as directed edges on those nodes—each directed edge from one node to another is a transition associated with the computational step.
-By simulating the associated RASP for every possible values of input variables, one can generate the adjacency matrix $G$ associated with the computational graph of the program $\A$. $G$ encapsulates the essential and minimal state transitions that an abstract program causes at the hard level of registers.
-The corresponding directed network of \texttt{heaviside} program is illustrated in Fig.~\ref{fig_heaviside_statespace}.
+This perspective allows us to model the state of a program as a node in a graph, and execution of instructions as directed edges on those nodes---each directed edge from one node to another is a transition associated with the computational step.
+By simulating the associated RASP of a program for every possible values of input variables, one can generate the adjacency matrix $G$ associated with the computational graph of the program.
+For example, the directed graph illustrated in Fig.~\ref{fig_heaviside_statespace} corresponds to the \texttt{heaviside} program described in~\ref{fig2}(b).

-More formally, let $\X_\A$ denote the set of all valid joint states of the variables in algorithm $\A$; this set corresponds to the nodes of the computational graph.
-The variables in a program can generally be grouped into two categories: input variables, which are freshly initialized for each run, and non-input (internal) variables, which include temporary variables, flags, loop counters, and the program counter, which tracks the current instruction.
-At the start of each run, the input variables are sampled from a specified input distribution.
-The special variables such as flags and loop counters, including the program counter, are initialized to fixed values (e.g., the program counter starts at 0).
-All other internal variables are assumed to retain their values from the end of the previous execution.
+More formally, let $\X_\A$ denote the set of all valid joint states of the variables in algorithm $\A$ including the program counter; this set corresponds to the nodes of the computational graph.
+The variables in a program can generally be grouped into two categories: input variables and non-input (internal) variables.
+Within non-input variables, some variables such as loop counters, flags and program counter are special variables since they are initialized to fixed values (e.g., the program counter begins at 0).

-Let $p_{\IN}$ denote the distribution from which the input variables $\x_{\IN}$ are sampled at the beginning of each run.
-As the program proceeds its execution, random inputs drawn from $p_{\IN}$ induces distribution over the program states at subsequent iterations.
-Let $X_i$ be the random variable representing the state of the program immediately after the $i^\text{th}$ computational step, taking values $\x_i \in \X_\A$, and let $p_{X_i}$ denote the associated distribution.
-The induced dynamics of probability distribution can be modeled pretty naturally by the adjacency matrix.

-or $p_{X_{i+1}} = G p_{X_i}$ as short-hand.
-Therefore, starting with an initial distribution $p_{X_0}$, the distribution over the state of the program after $i^{th}$ iteration is given by,

-Note that for programs that do not have any conditionals, the number of steps required to finish the program does not change with the input.
-In that case, the $i^{th}$ iteration of the map $G$ corresponds to the state transition associated with the $i^{th}$ computational step of the program.
-The number of iterations of $G$ required for $p_{X_i}$ to reach a steady state is same as the number of computational steps needed to halt the program.
-However, program that do involve conditionals such as the \texttt{heaviside} function, the number of steps to halt the program depends on the input.
-As a result, the iteration index $i$ of $G$ does not directly corresponds to a specific computational step.
-Moreover, the number of iterations needed for $p_{X_i}$ to reach a steady state is given by the maximum execution length across all possible inputs.

-Regardless, these changes of states are driven by the same stochastic map $G$, which corresponds to repeating an identical process across all steps of a program in a computer.